AnouarTrust/Trustlog-dynamics/README.md

 ## How It Works

-TrustLog runs as a background daemon on your server.
+TrustLog Dynamics runs as a background daemon on your server.
 It reads your agent's logs and applies two detection algorithms — both borrowed from quantitative finance risk management:

 **Convexity Detection** — spots exponential cost acceleration.
 If your agent's spend rate is accelerating ( $d^2C/dt^2 > 0$ ), it's snowballing.
-TrustLog kills it before the curve goes vertical.
+TrustLog Dynamics kills it before the curve goes vertical.

 **Zero-Variance Detection** — spots stuck loops.
 If your agent keeps making the same API call at the same cost with near-zero variance ( $\sigma^2 < \epsilon$ ), it's brainless and burning cash on repeat.
-TrustLog cuts it off.
+TrustLog Dynamics cuts it off.

 When either trigger fires:
 1. The rogue process gets killed immediately